 Here are some of the best providers of million dollar life insurance.
 I’d recommend getting life insurance quotes from any or all of these providers:

 Haven Life: Best Overall

-For fast and easy covearge, Haven Life is perfect.
+For fast and easy coverage, Haven Life is perfect.

 You can complete the entire process online – you don’t even need a medical exam if you’re 45 or younger and have a clean health history.